-Computing and E-Safety
+Computing and Online-safety

 Through each of these strands, we aim to equip our pupils with the skills they need in order to find, explore, analyse, exchange and present information.
-In addition to this, we focus on developing the necessary skills to enable our pupils to be able to use information in a discriminating and effective way.
-Each year group builds on the skills taught during the previous year, to ensure that, by year 6, pupils are confident users of technology, including a range of different programs, apps and websites.
+We also focus on developing the necessary skills to enable our pupils to be able to use information in an effective way.
+Each year group builds on the skills taught during the previous year to ensure that, by the end of year 6, pupils are confident users of technology, including a range of different programs, apps and websites.

 Computing and the use of technologies is underpinned by online safety: a strand which is central to our curriculum.
 While showing children the benefits of using new technologies, we are also rigorous in teaching them about how to use technology safely and responsibly.
 Each academic year, all pupils start with a block on online safety, learning how to keep themselves and others safe online.
 This is then revisited through each of the computing strands at the start of every computing lesson.

 We believe that computing skills are a major factor in enabling children to be confident, creative and independent learners and it is our intention that children have every opportunity to realise their potential as lifelong learners.

 We teach each strand of computing weekly.
 Each half term, there are 5 phases of computing, allowing room to extend these phases beyond a lesson, should this be needed.
 This allows the flexibility to respond to the pupil’s needs, and adapt lessons where needed.
 Each lesson starts with an online safety overview, ensuring that digital literacy is always at the forefront of what we teach.
 Children are taught through two major platforms, Google Suite and Purple Mash.
 This allows for all children to become expert users of this technology and to transfer skills from year group to year group as they combine new learning with familiar platforms.

 Online Safety Long Term Curriculum Overview